What’s the government of Taiwan like?

 The Legislative Yuan 立法院

-The Legislative Yuan is ROC’s sole law-making body (equivalent of parliament in other states).
-It composes of 113 legislators 立法委員, 73 elected from 73 single-member constituencies, 6 elected by aboriginal voters from 2 three-member constituencies (plain and high mountain aboriginals), and 34 legislators-at-large filled from party lists (seats are distributed to political parties receiving at least 5% of all votes according to the proportion of votes a particular party receives).
+The Legislative Yuan is ROC’s sole law-making body (similar to parliament/congress in other states).
+It composes of 113 legislators 立法委員, 73 elected from 73 single-member constituencies, 6 elected by indigenous voters from 2 three-member constituencies (plain and high mountain indigenous peoples), and 34 legislators-at-large filled from party lists (seats are distributed to political parties receiving at least 5% of all votes according to the proportion of votes a particular party receives).
 The Constitution and relevant election laws require at least 50% of legislators-at-large to be female.
 Legislators serve four-year terms and could be re-elected indefinitely.
 The President of the Legislative Yuan (or Speaker of the Legislature) 立法院長 is one elected from their ranks by the legislators, and is responsible for coordinating operation of the Legislature.
 Legislators are assigned to committees with specific jurisdictions.

 The Legislative Yuan is responsible for general law-making; hearing government officials’ testimonies; reviewing budgets; confirming presidential nominations for top government posts; initiating proposals to amend the Constitution; help settle disputes in local governments; initiate no-confidence vote against the premier; review and confirm emergency decrees issued by the ROC President; and impeach the ROC President or Vice President.

 The Judicial Yuan 司法院